aws-samples/cfn101-workshop/content/advanced/modules/cleanup/index.md

 ## Clean Up

-To clean up the resources we created in this module execute the following commands:
+To clean up the resources you created in this module execute the following commands:

-Delete the sample stack that consumed the sample Module.
+Delete the sample Stack that consumed the sample Module.

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation delete-stack --stack-name cfn-workshop-modules